Type-Zero/django-training/3-Application.md

 - **tests.py** will hold the tests used to verify the application.
 - **views.py** is the place where the views are defined, the logic used to render HTTP response objects.

-We will cover each of those elements in more details in the rest of this chapter.
+We will cover each of those elements in more details in the rest of this tutorial, starting with the _models_ right now.

 ## Models